jsxcad/JSxCAD/nb/documentation/interactions_with_geometry/interactions_with_geometry.md

 tags:

-Tags can be used to selectively keep or remove parts of geometry.
+Tags can be used to selectively drop parts of geometry.

 ```JavaScript
 const taggedAssembly = Assembly(